 - Follow the road as it bends to the left (signed Langworth).
 After approximately 900m turn left off the road and onto a bridleway.
 Walk across the fields by bearing right towards the right hand corner of the copse.
 At the fingerpost, cross the bridge and go through the gate.

-- At the fingerpost turn left to visit Barlings Abbey and follow the bridleway over the bridge.
+- At the fingerpost, if you want to visit Barlings Abbey turn left and follow the bridleway over the bridge.
 To continue the walk turn right (along the Viking Way).
-Walk straight ahead, alongside the hedgerow and ditch until you reach a gate and bridge at the edge of the woodland on your left.
+Walk straight ahead, alongside the hedgerow and ditch until you reach a gate and bridge at the edge of the woodland on your left (apporximately 900 metres).

 - Enter the woodland and follow the bridleway straight ahead through the wood.
 The route through the wood can get very wet and muddy.
 If you want to avoid the wood, bear right across the field to a gate and fingerpost at the road.
 Turn left and follow the road for approximately 500m to a junction.
 Turn left and at the next junction bear right and rejoin the directions at point 7.

 - At the road turn right and walk 500m to a road junction.